simpledotorg/simple-server/doc/arch/016-ab-testing.md

 That framework will be able to run experiments for both patients who have upcoming appointments as well as patients who do not because they have not visited their clinic recently.

-Patients who have upcoming appointments will be referred to here as as "active patients".
+Patients who have appointments scheduled during the experiment date range will be referred to here as as "active patients".

 Patients who last visited the clinic 35-365 days ago will be referred to here as "stale patients".
 We chose 35 days because most patients are expected to return to clinic monthly so a patient who hasn't been into clinic in over 35 days is probably late, and we chose 365 days as a cutoff because patients who haven't been to clinic in over a year are considered lost to follow up.

 Those two types of experiments will require small process differences.
 When the patient has an upcoming appointment, the reminders must be sent relative to the appointment date.
+Messages can be sent before, on, or after the appointment date.

-That doesn't make sense for patients who do not have upcoming appointments, so their reminders can be sent at any time.
+That doesn't make sense for patients who do not have upcoming appointments.
+Messages for stale patients will start on the same day the patient is added to the experiment.
 There are many patients who fall into this category, and we don't want to risk driving too many patients back to care at once and overwhelming clinics.
-To mitigate that possibility, we will add 10,000 patients per day to the experiment and schedule their reminders to be sent starting the same day.
+To mitigate that possibility, we will add 10,000 patients per day to the experiment and schedule their reminders to be sent starting on the day they were added to the experiment.
 Because patients can receive no reminders, a single reminder, or a series of reminders, the actual number of reminders sent per day may exceed 10,000.

 In both types of experiments, patients will be randomly placed into treatment groups.
 Treatment groups will define the message texts, number of messages, and when to send the messages.
 Test patients will not receive the pre-existing text message sent three days after they miss an appointment.
+Control group patients will receive no messages at all.

 ## Patient Selection Criteria